 It is said that workers' compensation has been stagnant.

-But to tickle that bad news from the statistics, you have to treat compensation as a synonym for wages, and then ignore the effect of taxation on individuals' well-being.
+But to tickle that bad news from the statistics, you have to treat compensation as a synonym for wages and then ignore the effect of taxation on individuals' well-being.

-There's no question the middle class uh about the Well, you've seen the numbers on our website, who's paying taxes and who isn't, still have the payroll taxes, but we're talking income taxes here now.
+There's no question the middle-class about, well, you've seen the numbers on our website, who's paying taxes and who isn't.

 If I ate 80 apples last year and the price of apples increased this year to a million dollars, my welfare would not go way down.